 From an overhead view, it looks as if the mouse has limited buttons, but don’t be fooled.
 All buttons can be assigned to commands.
 The left, right, middle, forward, back buttons on top are all programmable.
 2 others sit on the left side.
 We also find the backlight pleasant to look at.
 It’s simply stunning especially when you alter the appearance through the 12 configurations.

 Gaming is fun with this mouse, but you need to make sure it’s compatible with your computer.
-It supports many Windows version, such as 2000, ME, XP, VISTA, 7, 8, and 10.
+It supports many Windows versions, such as 2000, ME, XP, VISTA, 7, 8, and 10.
 Luckily, Mac OS is also included.

-What to Look For in a Cheap Gaming Mouse in 2021
+What to Look For in a Cheap Gaming Mouse

 Gaming mice differ in many ways from traditional mice.
 Mice that are meant for professional work usually just have two buttons with a scroll wheel in the middle.
 Meanwhile, a gaming mouse can pack more than 8 buttons.